-The "Main Menu" (Fig. 40, page 64) forms the central hub to access settings, calibration data, hardware information and the memory of the MINI-PAM-II.
-The Main Menu consists of seven items.
-Items are selected using the arrow keys of the side panel followed by the SET command, or by directly touching a menu line.
-Most of these items lead to submenus that itself link to lower-level menus.
-The complex architecture of the Main Menu and its submenus is outlined in Fig. 41, page 65.
+The "Main Menu" (Fig. 42, page 66) is the central hub to access settings, calibration data, hardware information and the memory of the MINI-PAM-II.
+The Main Menu consists of eight items.
+An item is selected by the arrow keys of the side panel followed by the SET command, or by directly touching a menu line.
+Most of these items lead to submenus that themselves link to lower-level menus.
+The complex architecture of the Main Menu and its submenus is outlined in Fig. 43, page 67.

 Main Menu А Side Panel

-PAM Settings \rightarrow 🔺 🔻 Up/down
+PAM Settings \rightarrow 🔺 , 🔻 .
+Up/down

-Light Sources keys move cursor.
+Light Sources \rightarrow keys move cursor.

 Program/Clock \rightarrow SET.
 Open submenu of

 Sensors \rightarrow selected line.

 MINI-PAM-II Settings \rightarrow \bullet EXIT.
 Return to previous

 Memory \rightarrow (top-level) window.

 Info \rightarrow SET

+Reset \rightarrow

+EVIT

 EXIT